SOPRA-Group-17/sopra-fs-20-group17-client/README.md

 ## Roadmap

-- Add a chat function, so that user can communicate whith each other.
+- Add a chat function, so that users can communicate whith each other.
 - Add the option to add bots to the game so that the game can be played if there are to few people.

 ### gender clause